-Pharmacists’ Gateway Canada has designed specific tools to assist international pharmacy graduates (IPGs) in learning about Canadian pharmacy practice and in identifying areas where additional education and training may be required to meet Canadian entry to practise competencies.
+Pharmacists’ Gateway Canada has designed specific tools to assist international pharmacy graduates (IPGs) in learning about Canadian pharmacy practice and in identifying areas where additional education and training may be required to meet Canadian entry to practice competencies.

-Readiness begin the licensure process Self-assessment Tool
+Readiness begin the licensure process Self-Assessment Tool

-Cost: $95 CAD (plus tax, if applicable)
+Cost: $95 (plus tax, if applicable)

-Pharmacy Practice Skills and Knowledge Self-assessment Tool
+Pharmacy Practice Skills and Knowledge Self-Assessment Tool

-Cost: $145 CAD (plus tax, if applicable).
+Cost: $145 (plus tax, if applicable).